canonical/packer-maas/README.md

 * *Alpha* templates require packages that are not yet generally available, e.g. an unreleased MAAS or Curtin version.
 These should not be used in production environments.
 * *Beta* templates should work but we still don't have enough successful deployment reports to regard it as *Stable*.

+## Hardware Requirement

+A physical or virtual machine capable of accelerated virtualization, with 4 CPU cores, 8GB of RAM and 25GB or storage is recommended.

 ### Output & Debugging

 All templates are configured to output to serial.
 Packer does not officially